 - The conversation about stigma is expanded upon as Presenters educate youth on the various stigmas in society with impacting images and stories of inspiring people who face stigma, but have demonstrated outstanding resiliency.

-- The Program provides a take away Stigma-Free Zone Rack Card that directs youth to our website, specifically the Help Page via a QR link that can be scanned with their cell phones to access resources.
+- The Program provides a take away Stigma-Free Zone Rack Card that directs youth to our website, specifically the Help and Resources Page via a QR link that can be scanned with their cell phones to access centralized resources such as the Kids Help Phone.
 This innovative rack card is a tool that encourages youth to continue the conversation about stigma with their parents and friends.

 - The presentation has a brief Q&A period where students are open to ask questions and engage in discussion.